lelenglet/minesweeper/README.md

 ## Enumeration

-Direction : an enumeration of the different direction possible
+Direction : an enumeration of the different directions possible

+State : an enumeration of the different states possible